-Courses: Statistics 1-2, AP Statistics, AP Computer Science and Computer Science/Robotics
+Courses: Statistics 1-2, AP Statistics, AP Computer Science , Computer Science: Robotics, Computer Science: Experiences

 UCSD COMSOS Cluster 1 – Computers in Everyday Life

-Mrs. Miranda is an alumni of Morse High School, graduated from UCSD with a B.S in Computer Engineering and USD with a Master’s of Education in Curriculum Development.
+Mrs. Miranda is an alumni of Morse High School, graduated from UCSD with a B.S in Computer Engineering and USD with a Master’s of Education in Curriculum and Instruction.
 She worked as a software engineer creating business and web applications.
 Due to her continued work with the Greater San Diego Science and Engineering Fair (GSDSEF), where she served as Director for 17 years, Mrs. Miranda decided to switch careers to teaching.
 She is taught at Morse High School where she continuted to be a Tiger.
 Currently, she teaches Computer Science: Experiences at Kearny’s Engineering, Innovation and Design School.
 She is also the TK-12 Computer Science Resource Teacher and Education to Employment (E2E) Program Engineer in which she create computer science experiences based on university and industry partner work.

 In March 2008, she filmed her walk-on role (which she had won from a NUMB3RS DVD signing event) for the NUMB3RS episode “Checkmate” (Season 4, Episode 14).
 It was one of the best experiences of her life and enjoyed hanging out on the set.
 It aired in April 2008.